 Google.
 Apple.
 Toyota.
 These strong brands have suffered some powerful blows in the past few months.
 Business and marketing pundits much smarter than I have offered explanations of what went wrong, but here are a few thoughts I've taken away:

-• Don't forget who brought you to the party (aka don't forget the strengths that differentiate you).
+- Don't forget who brought you to the party (aka don't forget the strengths that differentiate you).
 Google grew into the giant it is by creating powerful tools with simple, user-friendly interfaces.
 Then came the confusing Wave, and the jury's still out on Buzz.
 Both applications seemed to have great potential in Google's introductory presentations.
 However once you start using these tools, filling them with content and conversation, they become cluttered and complicated.
 Simplicity is what differentiated Google from its competitors in the beginning, and I can't help but be disappointed that this trait hasn't carried over into its newer products.

-• Don't forget the power of a name.
+Higher ed takeaway: Don't get so caught up in new trends and ideas that you forget your core strengths. - Don't forget the power of a name.
 The hype over Apple's newest device included speculation over names: iTablet, iSlate, etc. So what were they thinking when they developed the unfortunate name, iPad?
 No one needed to be reminded of that bad MadTV sketch.
 (You would think that Apple's research could have at least caught that tidbit, even if their focus groups were too embarrassed to say so.)

-• Don't get caught up in your own press.
+Higher ed takeaway: Try to find fault with advertising taglines and brand messages before someone else does.
+Take them out of context, and don't be afraid to look them up in the Urban Dictionary. - Don't get caught up in your own press.
 Toyota's reputation for reliable cars was a hallmark of its brand, but two major recalls have required them to shut down production to address the problem.
 Did Toyota get complacent?
 No one is immune from mistakes, no matter how good they are.

 Higher ed takeaway: Be humble, and like Toyota, don't be afraid to apologize when necessary.